search

 Summary

-AI crawlers fall into two categories: training crawlers (GPTBot, ClaudeBot, Google-Extended) that absorb your content into models, and citation crawlers (ChatGPT-User, PerplexityBot) that fetch content in real time and link back to your site.
+AI crawlers now fall into three categories: training crawlers (GPTBot, ClaudeBot, Google-Extended) that absorb your content into models, search bots (OAI-SearchBot, Claude-SearchBot, PerplexityBot) that cite and link back to you, and AI assistants/agents that browse on behalf of users.

 Join the Discussion